OpenMDAO/POEMs/POEM_108.md

                              desc='Default shape for variables that do not set val to a non-scalar ' 'value or set shape, shape_by_conn, copy_shape, or compute_shape.'
                              ' Default is (1,).')

+class ExplicitComponentOptions(NonDistributedExplicitComponentOptions):
+    distributed: bool = Field(default=False,
+                             desc='If True, set all variables in this component as distributed ' 'across multiple processes')

+@dmm.register(ExplicitComponent)
+class ExplicitComponentModel(SystemModel):
+    options: ExplicitComponentOptions = Field(default_factory=ExplicitComponentOptions)
 ```

-Note that the class above inherits from SystemOptions.
+Note that the NonDistributedExplicitComponentOptions class above inherits from SystemOptions.
 Pydantic data models can inherit fields from
 base classes and override them if needed.
 However, they cannot delete base class fields, so we can't
 `undeclare` options like we could with OptionsDictionary.
+This is why we've split the options up
+into two different data models, one for non-distributed ExplicitComponents and one for distributed
+ones.
+The ExecComp, for example, which inherits from ExplicitComponent, doesn't support the
+`distributed` option.

 Pydantic data models don't have a dict-like interface like OptionsDictionary does, but it was easy
 enough to declare an OptionsBaseModel data model with __getitem__, __setitem__, etc., defined.